Fred Farrar: Playing career

+Club career

+Farrar started his career at Bramley, making a try-scoring debut against Normanton in April 1906.
+He was transferred to Hunslet in October 1906.

+Farrar was a member of the 1907–08 All Four Cups winning team, playing on the in the 17–0 victory over Halifax in the 1907 Yorkshire Cup Final at Headingley, Leeds on Saturday 21 December 1907, and scoring a try the 14–0 victory over Hull F.C., in the 1908 Challenge Cup Final at Fartown Ground, Huddersfield on Saturday 25 April 1908, in front of a crowd of 18,000.

-International honours
+Representative honours

-Fred Farrar was selected for Great Britain while at Hunslet for the 1910 Great Britain Lions tour of Australia and New Zealand.
+Farrar was selected for Great Britain while at Hunslet for the 1910 Great Britain Lions tour of Australia and New Zealand.

-Fred Farrar was a reserve to travel for England against New Zealand, and had been previously complimented on his length-of-the field try for Hunslet against Leeds at Headingley by Hercules Richard "Bumper" Wright who was watching his first British rugby league match.
+Farrar was a reserve to travel for England against New Zealand, and had been previously complimented on his length-of-the field try for Hunslet against Leeds at Headingley by Hercules Richard "Bumper" Wright who was watching his first British rugby league match.

-County honours

-Fred Farrar won caps for Yorkshire including against New Zealand at Belle Vue, Wakefield on Wednesday 18 December 1907, and Australia.
+Farrar won caps for Yorkshire including against New Zealand at Belle Vue, Wakefield on Wednesday 18 December 1907, and Australia.

-Challenge Cup Final appearances

-Fred Farrar played on the and scored a try in Hunslet's 14-0 victory over Hull F.C. in the 1908 Challenge Cup Final during the 1907–08 season at Fartown Ground, Huddersfield on Saturday 25 April 1908, in front of a crowd of 18,000.

-County Cup Final appearances

-Fred Farrar played on the in Hunslet's 17-0 victory over Halifax in the 1907 Yorkshire Cup Final during the 1907–08 season at Headingley, Leeds on Saturday 21 December 1907.

-All Four Cups

-Fred Farrar was a member of Hunslet's 1907–08 All Four Cups winning team.

 Outside of rugby league

+Farrar married Eliza Stead at Farsley Church in August 1906.

-Fred Farrar appeared in an advertising campaign for Zam-Buk, a herbal balm and antiseptic ointment.
+Farrar appeared in an advertising campaign for Zam-Buk, a herbal balm and antiseptic ointment.
 It was a patent medicine produced by the Zam-Buk Company of Leeds, England c.
 November 1906.